asaadsaad/CS472-Final-Project-Nov-2024/README.md

 ## CS472-Final-Project-November-2024
-### Policies for the Students: Policies for a Better Academic Experience
+### Policies for the Students: Policies for a Better Campus Experience
 The requirements below are for the standalone project.
 For groups, please refer to the additional requirements section below.

 You will build a full-stack web application using React for the frontend and Express for the backend.
 The project will focus on state management, API interactions (REST), and component-based architecture.